tyler-maxwell/mtg-collection-catalog/README.md

 - /newaccount
   - create user form
   - successful user creation automatically logs user in and routes to /
+- /seach/card-name
+  - if search results for card-name includes more than one card
+    - *this happens if you type "goblin" for example, whereas "raging goblin" results in a single card*
+    - display all card images without description
+    - on click of a particular card that card's information is loaded
+  - if search results for card-name includes a single card

 #### Logged In View